 There are several ways that genetically modified microorganisms are used to create vitamins, including utilizing a natural bacteria (Bacillus subtilis), while others are derived from GM crops, such as corn, soy, and sugar beets.
 GMO vitamins can be found in supplements and in food.

 As some companies move away from GMO products in an effort to claim to be GMO-free, their products suffer from reduced vitamin content, as they must eliminate vitamins created through biotechnology.
 This is especially apparent in fortified cereals.

-Another example of GM vitamins is in biofortified crops, such as Golden Rice -- a GMO rice crop enhanced with vitamin A to help combat irreversible childhood blindness.
+Another example of GMO vitamins is in biofortified crops, such as Golden Rice -- a GMO rice crop enhanced with vitamin A to help combat irreversible childhood blindness.
 Biofortification is the process by which the nutritional quality of staple food crops is improved through genetic engineering.
 These crops could help to solve important global health challenges in developing countries.
 While no biofortified crops are available to the public yet, current public-private research involving biofortification include:

 - iron-biofortification of rice, beans, sweet potato, cassava and legumes;